dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/managing-messages-on-imap-server/_index.md

 3. Extract the sequence numbers of the listed messages by using the [SequenceNumber](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapmessageinfo/sequencenumber/) property of each message.
 4. Use the [FetchMessages](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/fetchmessages/#fetchmessages_2) method to retrieve the full details of the messages from the server, using the sequence numbers obtained in the previous step.
 5. Loop through the fetched messages and for each message, retrieve and display the following information:

 - The sequence number of the message.
 - The ItemId.SequenceNumber property.
-- +The subject of the message.
+- The subject of the message.

 ```cs
 using (var client = new ImapClient(imapHost, port, emailAddress, password, securityOption))